snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-0.9.12-released-with-beta-elasticsearch-support.md

 category: Releases
 ---

 Back in February, we introduced initial support for real-time event analytics using [Amazon Kinesis][kinesis].
-We are excited to announce the release of Snowplow version 0.9.12 in which we begin to improve and extended this support.
-The major features of this release are the introduction of a stream for bad rows and the new Kinesis Elasticsearch Sink which consumes a stream of enriched Snowplow events (or bad rows) and writes them to [Elasticsearch][elasticsearch].
-It also makes some improvements to Snowplow Common Enrich and Hadoop Enrich.
-Read on for more information...
+We are excited to announce the release of Snowplow 0.9.12 which improves and extends our Kinesis support.
+The major new features are the introduction of a stream for bad rows and the new Kinesis Elasticsearch Sink which consumes a stream of enriched Snowplow events (or bad rows) and writes them to [Elasticsearch][elasticsearch].

+This release also makes some improvements to Snowplow Common Enrich and Hadoop Enrich which should be valuable for users of our batch-based event pipeline.
+Sections below the fold are as follows:

 1. [Bad rows stream](/blog/2014/xx/xx/snowplow-0.9.12-released-with-beta-elasticsearch-support/#bad)
 2. [Snowplow Elasticsearch Sink](/blog/2014/xx/xx/snowplow-0.9.12-released-with-beta-elasticsearch-support/#elasticsearch)